CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

    Happy Sliming!

 ## Uninstall / Disable the mod
-If you want to disable the mod just rename or delete the folder "Plugins" in your game folder ("Slime Rancher", NOT within the "SlimeRancher_Data" folder!)
+If you want to disable the mod just rename or delete the folder "Mods" in your game folder "Slime Rancher".
+(If you used the Installer or use Multimod, the Mod is located there.
+If you installed UPM manually, then you have to rename or delete the "Plugins" folder.)
 Note: That will affect all mods which use harmony.
-If there are more than 2 files within the plugin folder (HandyUpgrades and harmony), you can alternatively just remove the HandyUpgrades file.
+If there are more than 2 files within the plugin folder (HandyUpgrades and harmony).
+Alternatively you can just remove the HandyUpgrades file.

 ## Backup save files
 Go to the "Monomi Park" folder and make a **Copy** of your **"Slime Rancher" folder** to somewhere (e.g. your Desktop).